QRFlow

 When is dynamic worth it?

-Use dynamic if you need edits or tracking after printing.
+Use hosted dynamic QR only when you need edits or tracking after printing and can maintain the short link long term.

 Should I use static or dynamic QR for campaigns?